ravenOSS/VSCode-Eslint-Prettier-Airbnb/README.md

 # VSCode - ESLint, Prettier & Airbnb Setup

-The recommendation is to install packages on a per project basis except for ESLint & Prettier.<br>
+The recommendation is to install packages on a per project basis except for ESLint & Prettier which are installed globally.<br>

-This ensures that anyone using the repository will not run into
-conflicts with their own configurations.<br>
+This ensures that anyone cloning a repository with the given settings will not run into conflicts with their own configurations.<br>

 Objective is to not overlap linting (code syntax) with formatting.<br>
 Prettier is the formatting tool and Airbnb provides a ruleset.<br>

-Two local config files are required .eslintrc.json and .prettierrc.<br>
+Two local config files are required in project root: .eslintrc.json and .prettierrc.<br>

+Tune the configurations to your needs by reviewing package information.

 ### 1. Install ESLint & Prettier from extensions panel in VSCode<br>